Barpary History, Family Crest & Coats of Arms

 The name Barpary is from the ancient Anglo-Saxon culture of the Britain and comes from a baptismal name meaning son of Barbara.
 In some instances, the name may have also been a nickname for someone, such as a Moor or Berber, who appeared to be of North African heritage.
 In such a case the name is a reference to the Barbary Coast of North Africa.

 The surname Barpary was first found in Leicestershire, where they held a family seat from ancient times.

 Early History of the Barpary family

-Another 383 words (27 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Barpary History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Barpary research.
+Another 192 words (14 lines of text) covering the years 1327, 1500, 1609, 1674 and 1715 are included under the topic Early Barpary History in all our PDF Extended History products and printed products wherever possible.

 Barpary Spelling Variations

 The first dictionaries that appeared in the last few hundred years did much to standardize the English language.
 Before that time, spelling variations in names were a common occurrence.
 The language was changing, incorporating pieces of other languages, and the spelling of names changed with it.
 Barpary has been spelled many different ways, including Barberry, Barbary, Barbery, Barberrie, Baberie, Berberry and many more.

 Early Notables of the Barpary family (pre 1700)